SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### Session Database
   1. Active validation of value ranges in settings definitions
-  2. Define channel groups in Telemetry Viewer

 #### Setup Workbench
   1. Collect telemetry data from multiple drivers and generate combined setup recommendations
   2. Gear ratio optimizer for the Issue Analyzer
-  3. Include oil and water temperature in data and handle in issue analyzer

 #### Strategy Workbench
   1. Multi session tyre management - manage tyre sets and driven laps for a whole weekend (Practice, Qualifying, Race 1, Race 2, ...)